package-operator/examples/README.md

-# examples
+# Examples for Package Operator

-Package Operator examples used as part of the documentation.
+These examples are used as part of our Guide on [package-operator.run](http://package-operator.run/).